rpmuller/ePubs/WesternPhilosophy.md

 State became Christian; from the Gauls and the civil wars it suffered as much as from the Goths, and more.

-Astrology is not only wicked, but false; this may be proved from the different fortunes of twins, who have the same horoscope.
-9 The Stoic conception of Fate (which was connected with astrology) is mistaken, since angels and men have free will.
+Astrology is not only wicked, but false; this may be proved from the different fortunes of twins, who have the same horoscope.[^192] The Stoic conception of Fate (which was connected with astrology) is mistaken, since angels and men have free will.
 It is true that God has foreknowledge of our sins, but we do not sin because of His foreknowledge.
 It is a mistake to suppose that virtue brings unhappiness, even in this world: Christian emperors, if virtuous, have been happy even if not fortunate, and Constantine and Theodosius were fortunate as well; again, the Jewish kingdom lasted as long as the Jews adhered to the truth of religion.

+[^192]: This argument is not original: it is derived from the academic skeptic Carneades.
+Cf. Curnont, _Oriental Religions in Roman Paganism_, p.
+166.

 There is a very sympathetic account of Plato, whom he places above all other philosophers.
-All others are to give place to him:
-"Let Thales depart with his water, Anaximenes with the air, the Stoics with their fire, Epicurus with his atoms."
-8 All these were materialists; Plato was not.
+All others are to give place to him: "Let Thales depart with his water, Anaximenes with the air, the Stoics with their fire, Epicurus with his atoms."[^193] All these were materialists;
+Plato was not.
 Plato saw that God is not any bodily thing, but that all things have their being from God, and from something immutable.
 He was right, also, in saying that perception is not the source of truth.
 Platonists are the best in logic and ethics, and nearest to Christianity.
-"It is said that Plotinus, that lived but lately, understood Plato the best of any.
-1 ' As for Aristotle, he was Plato's inferior, but far above the rest.
+"It is said that Plotinus, that lived but lately, understood Plato the best of any."
+As for Aristotle, he was Plato's inferior, but far above the rest.
 Both, however, said that all gods are good, and to be worshipped.

+[^193]: _The City of God_, VIII, 5.

-As against the Stoics, who condemned all passion, St. Augustine holds that the passions of Christians may be causes of virtue; anger, or pity, is not to be condemned per s* , but we must inquire into its cause.
+As against the Stoics, who condemned all passion, St. Augustine holds that the passions of Christians may be causes of virtue; anger, or pity, is not to be condemned _per se_, but we must inquire into its cause.

 Platonists are right about God, wrong about gods.
 They are also